-Brand Policy: Trademarks, Logos, Colors, and Seal FAQ
+Brand Policy: Trademarks, Logos, Colors, and Seal

 - Is the wordmark required on all marketing and communication materials?
 What about email or informal internal communications?